 Note: How you prepare your foods, including the method of cooking as well as sauces that may be added can change the GI values significantly.
 For a full list of individual food, go to www.glycemicindex.com

-Just like the bike you race, your body needs quality fuel if it is to perform at its peak.
+Just like a high-performance motorcycle for example, your body needs quality fuel if it is to perform at its peak.
 Knowing what type of carbohydrate to eat and at what time will give you a distinct advantage over your completion on and off the track.
-My athletes generally eat five custom-designed meals each day so they can maximize their efforts during training, practice and racing.
+ACTIONETIX athletes generally eat five custom-designed meals each day so they can maximize their efforts during training, practice and racing.
 Incorporate these principals into your day to day routine and you will quickly see the positive benefits.
-If you are interested in having a custom-made nutrition plan designed specifically for you, or just have any questions in general, feel free to reach out to us at email@example.com, and don’t forget to check out all of the articles on training, nutrition and supplementation at ACTIONETIX.com.

 If you are like this article, you may be interested in how to use protein for performance.